kleber-swf/deepmerge-json/README.md

 Notice that if you pass anything other than `undefined` to the second parameter (even `null`), it will be actively used in the merge process.

+You can also use the `merge.clone()` method which is an alias to the `merge` method with a single parameter.
+It's also more semantically meaningful.

 ## Array merge

 Merging arrays are special because sometimes you want to append elements, sometimes prepend and sometimes you want to merge them.